coreBOS/coreBOSDocumentation/user/pages/04.user-manual/importingdata/01.import_basic/item.md

         - import
 ---

 The import feature enables users to import data or records from various sources into coreBOS.
-Currently, CSV format and VCF (Vcard) format are allowed to import.
+Currently, CSV, JSON and VCF (Vcard) format are allowed to import.
 (Exceptionally iCal import is supported for Calendar module).

 ===